dirty-data-science/python/index.rst

 =====================================================
-Machine-learning on dirty-data in Python: a tutorial
+Machine-learning on dirty data in Python: a tutorial
 =====================================================

 Often in data science, machine-learning applications spend a significant